 This tool allows you to track your emails, so you’ll know when and whether the recipients have opened them.
 It also allows you to write emails now and automatically send them later.

-The “Mail Merge” option allows you to send a number of customized emails at once, using the data you provide through Excel files.
+Furthermore, with the “Mail Merge” option, you can send many customized emails at once, by using the data from your CSV files.